codyjwalker/sample_app/README.md

 $ git checkout <branch name>
 ```

-A full list of branch names appears as follows:
+A full list of branch names appears as follows (Will become available as they
+    are implemented):

 ```
 static-pages